 With Brexit making taking your dog abroad a bit more hassle than it was before why not consider staying closer to home?
 Many holiday cottages have dog-friendly options, and the UK's woodlands and farmland make some excellent walking routes.
 There's also no shortage of dog-friendly beaches across the UK just waiting for your pooch to explore.

 7. You can enjoy the UK whatever the weather

-Hands up if you ever have a slight dose of the infamous winter blues?
+Hands up if you ever have a slight case of the infamous winter blues?
 We know we do.
-A weekend away in the countryside is the best way to get rid of them.
+A weekend away in the countryside is one of the best ways to get rid of them.
 And who cares about the weather?
-The beauty of short UK breaks are that they aren't weather-dependent.
+One of the beauties of short UK breaks is that they aren't weather-dependent.
 There's something special about wrapping up warm and taking a brisk walk through countryside before cosying up in the warm; and if the heavens open while wandering around a city, head to a local museum or restaurant.

 8. You can just get up and go

 No VISA woes, no flights to book - taking a UK mini-break or holiday can be an impulsive decision.
 Check out last-minute deals on hotels and B&Bs in the area you want to visit, or even hit the road in a motorhome.
 Even a day trip filled with new sights and experiences will do you some good, 'a change is as good as a rest' after all.

 9. It's good for the UK's economy